DeterminateSystems/nix-installer/README.md

 Run the installer again and it should work.

-Up-to-date versions of `nix-installer` will refuse to uninstall until `nix-darwin` is uninstalled first, helping to mitigate this problem.
+Up-to-date versions of the installer will refuse to uninstall until [nix-darwin] is uninstalled first, helping to mitigate this problem.

 ## Building a binary

-Since you'll be using `nix-installer` to install Nix on systems without Nix, the default build is a static binary.
+Since you'll be using the installer to install Nix on systems without Nix, the default build is a static binary.

 To build a portable Linux binary on a system with Nix: